bowl of shrimp dip and crackers

 1 pkg. cream cheese (8 oz/250 g)

 Cube the cream cheese - easier to do when it’s right out of the fridge.
-Mix the soup, cream cheese (and gelatin if using) together in saucepan over low heat, whisking until cheese is thoroughly dissolved.
-Remove from heat and let cool to lukewarm at least.
+Mix the soup, cream cheese and gelatin together in a saucepan over low heat, whisking until the cheese is thoroughly dissolved/incorporated.
+Remove from the heat and let cool to lukewarm at least.

 3/4 cup finely chopped onion (or shallot)